overscore-media/overscore-11ty/src/services/examples/buxtondawe.md

 # Features

-Buxton & Dawe is an established electrical contracting copmany with over 60 years of service in the GTA area and across Ontario.
+Buxton & Dawe is an established electrical contracting company with over 60 years of service in the GTA area and across Ontario.
 These were our goals with this project:

 - Provide visitors with an overview of the company's services
 - Display examples of past contracts